milanvdmaaten/portfolio/content/blog/nlziet2/index.md

       ## **A guide for different use cases**

-      The goal of a tv guide is to get an overview of which shows have been broadcasted, are live or are upcoming.
-That's why the guide offers three tabs; *now and later*, *primetime*, and *everything.*
+      User research has shown that there are users who use the TV guide to see what is currently live.
+Others mainly use a guide to see whether there is anything interesting to watch in the evening.
+Finally, people mentioned that a guide offers an overview of all current programmes that are broadcasted on TV and therefore can have an inspiring effect.

+      In order to answer these three different needs we created different tabs within the tv guide; *now and later*, *primetime*, and *everything.* Each tab shows the programmes in a view designed for that specific timeframe.
   - type: imagesBlock
     size: extra-small
     carrousel: false